Article

 Statutory sick pay ('SSP')

-The concept of 'waiting days' will be removed so that SSP will become payable from the first day of sickness.
-SSP will also become payable to those earning less than the National Insurance lower earnings limit (which is currently £125 per week).
+The concept of 'waiting days' has been removed, so SSP is now payable from the first day of sickness.
+SSP is also payable to those earning less than the National Insurance lower earnings limit (which is currently £125 per week).
 The rate at which SSP is paid will remain fixed at a rate set annually.
-From 6 April 2026, the rate will increase from £118.75 to £125.25, or 80 per cent of the employee's weekly earnings if that is lower than £125.25.
+From 6 April 2026, the rate increased from £118.75 to £125.25, or 80 per cent of the employee's weekly earnings if that is lower than £125.25.
 The cost of these changes will be met by employers.

 Sexual harassment and whistleblowing

-From 6 April 2026, it is expected that a disclosure that sexual harassment 'has occurred, is occurring or is likely to occur' will be explicitly protected under whistleblowing law.
+From 6 April 2026, a disclosure that sexual harassment 'has occurred, is occurring or is likely to occur' is explicitly protected under whistleblowing law.
 Commencement regulations will clarify the date on which such disclosures need to be made to gain the protection.
-Although sexual harassment complaints will often already be protected, the change in the law removes any ambiguity about whether that is the case, where the other statutory requirements are met.
-This change also makes it clear, for example, that a provision in a non-disclosure agreement that seeks to prevent a complainant from making protected disclosures about sexual harassment will be void and unenforceable.
+Although sexual harassment complaints are often already protected, the change in the law removes any ambiguity about whether that is the case, where the other statutory requirements are met.
+This change also makes it clear, for example, that a provision in a non-disclosure agreement that seeks to prevent a complainant from making protected disclosures about sexual harassment is void and unenforceable.

 Further changes are expected and we will keep you updated as we learn more.